hmrc/performance-test-runner/README.md

 FeederBuilderBase<T> now has access to a `recordsCount` method, so you do not need to do any extra work in Scala to get the length of the records.

+### Gatling Expression Language syntax change from ${} to #{}
+If you use the Gatling Expression Language, due to the clashes with Scala string interpolation, Gatling has been updated to utilise `#{}` as the format for defining expressions.

 #### Pebble Extensions
 As part of Gatling 3.9, Pebble has been upgraded to version 3.2.0.
 If you are using custom pebble extensions, you will need to change the import package from `com.mitchellbosecke` to `io.pebbletemplates`.